ncor/atomic-di/README.md

 ## Scoping

 In this library, a scope is a map of providers to their resolutions.
-To create one, you can use the `createScope` function:
+To create one, you can use `createScope` function:
 ```ts
 const scope = createScope()
 ```

-It is passed to the scoped provider call or to the call of a provider that has the scoped provider among its transitive dependencies.
+It is passed to a scoped provider call or to a call of a provider that has the scoped provider among its transitive dependencies.
-- If the scoped provider finds a scope in the resolution context, it first tries to get its own resolution from it.
+- If a scoped provider finds a scope in a resolution context, it first tries to get its own resolution from it.
 If there is none, it creates a new resolution and places it in the scope below itself.
-- If a scope is not passed to the resolution context when calling the scoped provider, the provider will create a new instance, i.e. it will behave as a transient provider.
+- If a scope is not passed to a resolution context when calling a scoped provider, the provider will create a new instance, i.e. it will behave as a transient provider.

 #### Direct scoped provider call
 ```ts